mvolkmann/blog/src/swift.md

   - enumerations can have initializers and methods
   - enumerations support "recursive enumerations"
   - structs and classes have too much overlap in functionality

+- Too many optional unwrapping options

+  The `if let` syntax reads well.
+  It seems that in most cases this is a better option than the `guard if` syntax.

 ## Questions